Why Quick Fundraising Ideas?

 21. Craft Sales

-Gather talented friends and family members to help create and sell your crafts, whether they are bracelets, buttons, keychains, or other wares.
+If Pinterest has taught us anything, it’s that the do-it-yourself aesthetic isn’t going anywhere.
+Gather talented friends and family members to help create and sell your crafts, whether they are bracelets, buttons, keychains, or housewares.

 22. Good Ol’ Pub Crawl

-The fundraising idea that started Classy, a pub (or any kind of) crawl can be a great way to put a philanthropic twist on a Saturday night.
-Charge a fee for people to participate in the crawl, get people to dress up, and have participants earn sponsorships for each bar they make it to.
+Don’t discount the potential of a fundraising event that is centered around bar hopping.
+In fact, this is the quick fundraising idea that started Classy!
+A pub (or restaurant) crawl can be a great way to put a philanthropic twist on a Saturday night.
+Charge a fee for people to participate in the crawl, get people to dress up, and have participants earn branded swag for each stop they make on the crawl.

 24. Recipe Books